Discover The Fearful Dogs Project and get help for scared dogs at FearfulDogsProject.org

 Principles of The Fearful Dogs Project Code of Conduct

-Generally, an aversive is anything that an animal would prefer to avoid or escape.
+Generally, an aversive is anything that an animal would prefer to avoid or escape--simply put, anything the animal finds unpleasant.
 However, we consider some things inherently aversive: Shock collars (aka remote collars, electric collars, electrified fences, “stim,” “tens,” “vibration,” anti-bark devices, “invisible” fencing, et cetera, no matter what the euphemism is) and/or any other type of shock; choke collars/tightening equipment; pain; force; compulsion; intimidation; scare or startle methods, or fear-leveraging.

 Since the animal is unable to advocate for herself/himself, when working with or for an animal, we prioritize the animal’s safety and well-being.
 Therefore, we view seeking to do only what is beneficial and not what is detrimental to the animal and the animal’s progress as one of our responsibilities as anti-aversives professionals.

-Additionally, it is not our job to decide euthanasia, nor to recommend euthanasia; such serious decisions are only for the owner to make.
-Our job is to provide requested/appropriate anti-aversive behavior instruction, coaching, consultation, and encouragement toward progress and well-being, operationalizing assessments and potential behavioral outcomes to each owner and clearly explaining that an animal’s slow progress is not unusual and is not necessarily an indicator of poor prognosis.
+Additionally, it is not our place to decide euthanasia for someone else's animal, nor to recommend euthanasia; such serious decisions are only for the owner to make.
+Our job is to provide requested/appropriate anti-aversive behavior instruction, coaching, consultation, and encouragement toward progress and well-being, operationalizing assessments and potential behavioral outcomes to each owner and clearly explaining that an animal’s slower versus faster pace of progress is not unusual and is not necessarily an indicator of poor prognosis.
+In cases of a truly dangerous animal or an animal who we, in consultation with other TFDP certified professionals and the owner, believe will not improve, our job may also be to clearly outline likely or possible outcomes--to both the animal and involved persons--of every possible choice of action, so that the owner may make the best possible decision.

-1/ Uphold anti-aversives and other procedures and principles of the Extreme Fear in Dogs course.
+1/ Uphold anti-aversives and other procedures & principles of the Fear Abatement Mastery (F.A.M.) program and the Fear Abatement Cumulative Training (F.A.C.T.) process.

 2/ If a fear-related case is not within your field of expertise, or if you are unable to achieve progress with a case, in order to decrease the risk of euthanasia or other undesired outcomes, immediately refer to, or at minimum consult with, a current TFDP certificant or TFDP instructor.